Jefferson Parish assistance programs.

 Listed below are some of the resources that cover the entire parish.
 However, there are a number of other financial assistance programs and services that support the greater New Orleans region and Jefferson Parish.
 Read more.

-There are several different charities, non-profits, and other support groups for the Jefferson County area.
+There are several different charities, non-profits, and other support groups for the Jefferson Parish area.
 Many refer to the county as Greater New Orleans, as it is a major city suburb.
-Get information on assistance programs for bills bills and debts, and other programs.
+Get information on assistance programs for paying rent, bills and debts, health care needs, and other programs.

 Many people just need some short term assistance to make it through a difficult period.
 Others need help to break the cycle of poverty.
 If you need any type of aid, the Jefferson Community Action Programs (JEFFCAP) is the local non-profit agency that may be the bet resource.